jwalton/winston-format-debug/README.md

 ### colors

 Colors to use to colorize things.
 You can also set `colors` to `false` to disable all colors.
 If not specified, defaults to `winston.config.npm.colors`.
 You can specify any color from [the Winston colors](https://github.com/winstonjs/winston#using-custom-logging-levels), or any of the standard colors or modifiers from [chalk](https://github.com/chalk/chalk), as well as hex codes.

+### showPID

+Defaults to true.
+If false, the PID will not be shown in the output.

 ### skip